 Molly is Mr. Jagger’s housekeeper.
 She starting working for the lawyer after he managed to get her off from a murder charge.
 It later emerges that Molly is the mother of Estella.
 Wemmick describes Molly as “a wild beast tamed” whilst Pip compares her face to something from the witches cauldron in Macbeth.

 - Discover quotations from Great Expectations related to the character of Jaggers.

 - Discuss Jaggers in our characters from Great Expectations discussion forum.

 - Read more about Great Expectations, its characters, story and read the novel.

-Illustrations on this page are by the artist Frederick W Pailthorpe from an 1885 edition of Great Expectations, 25 years after the story was first published.
+Illustrations on this page are by the artist Frederick W Pailthorpe from an 1885 edition of Great Expectations, published 25 years after the story first appeared.